kilgariff/dc-reloader/README.md

 ### How does it work?
 It consists of a simple loader based on the code from the Sylverant PSO Patcher and using a similar mechanism to [dc-load-ip](https://github.com/sizious/dcload-ip).

 On load, this program copies itself to `0x8C004000` (AKA. `0xAC004000` in P2) which is unused space in the Dreamcast's memory that lies between the syscalls and IP.BIN.
 This means it stays in memory regardless of which game is running.
-It also writes a special value `0xdeadbeef` to the address `0xAC004004`, which KallistiOS reads to determine where to go on exit.
+It writes its original stack pointer to r15 so that the loaded binary can return to it on exit (something KallistiOS supports).

 ### Requirements
 The KallistiOS gcc-sh4 toolchain is required (tested on version 14.2.0).